Spyker C12 Zagato

 The Spyker C12 Zagato is a limited edition, all-aluminium, mid-engine/rear-drive exotic luxury sports car from Dutch automobile manufacturer Spyker.
 It is based on the C12 platform, alongside the Spyker designed C12 La Turbie which debuted the previous year, and features a unique body designed with help from Italian design house Zagato.

 On March 6, 2007, Spyker announced the C12 Zagato at the Salon International de l'Auto in Geneva.
 The Milanese design house Zagato co-designed the model.
-The C12 Zagato featured all-new design elements inspired by Formula 1.
+The C12 Zagato featured all-new design elements inspired by Formula One.
 Though the exterior styling is somewhat of a departure from the C8, it retained key features of the C8 such as the scissor doors, interior styling, and general aviation theme.
 The C12 Zagato is powered by a 6.0 L W12 engine sourced from VW Group (the same engine as featured in the Audi A8 and Volkswagen Phaeton).
 For the C12 Zagato, Spyker Cars have tuned the W12 to produce 500 PS.
 The C12 Zagato was to be offered with a choice of a 6-speed automatic gearbox with paddle-shifters or a traditional 6-speed manual.
 The Spyker C12 Zagato was priced at EUR 495,000 (approximately US$740,000 or £450,000), and Spyker planned to produce only 24 cars, with deliveries set to begin in early 2008.
-However, in July 2007, it was announced that C12 production was delayed, and a couple of months later in October announced that it was cancelled, as Spyker had decided to focus their resources on other models such as the C8 and then-upcoming SUV.
+However, in July 2007, it was announced that C12 production was delayed, and a couple of months later in October announced that it was cancelled, as Spyker had decided to focus their resources on other models such as the C8 and the then-upcoming D8.
 Reportedly, only one prototype was built before production was cancelled.